Wilfried Kanon

-Serge Wilfried Kanon (born 6 July 1993) is an Ivorian professional footballer who plays mainly as a centre-back for Finnish club HIFK and the Ivory Coast national team.
+Serge Wilfried Kanon (born 6 July 1993) is an Ivorian professional footballer who plays mainly as a centre-back for Kuwait Premier League club Al-Jahra and the Ivory Coast national team.

 Club career

 Early career

 Born in Taabo, Ivory Coast, Kanon made his debut for Empoli's junior team in 2010 in the Primavera championship.
 At the age of 17, he scored for the youth side in a 2–2 draw with Novara.

 Gloria Bistrița and Corona Brașov

 After impressing during his trial period at Gloria Bistrița in Romania, club coach Nicolae Manea decided to offer Kanon a contract.
 He made his Liga I debut on 22 July, in a 2–1 defeat against Astra Ploiești in which he played 40 minutes of the game.

 In the 2012–13 season, Kanon and several other players followed Manea at Corona Brașov.
 He featured as a left-back in the campaign opener, a 1–0 defeat to Oțelul Galați at home.
 Kanon established himself as a regular starter, but missed the sixth fixture due to work permit issues.